-Thank you to everyone who has been a part of our work by praying, serving, giving, and advocating.
+Thank you to everyone who is a part of our work by praying, serving, giving, and advocating.

 Columbia-Willamette Women of Vision supports three World Vision projects in places where life is especially difficult for girls and boys.
 Click on each link below to read more about this transformational work.